astosia/CAD/README.md

 Pebble charging docks
 - Modelled for SLS Nylon printing

+Pebble 2 cases & bumpers
+- Modelled for SLS or MJF Nylon printing

 All the models in this repository are made available under a Creative Commons Attribution-NonCommercial-ShareAlike licence, as per this link:  https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

 The following text does not replace the licence itself, but is intended to provide a brief summary.
 You are free to: